10 Fun Facts About Hazelnuts and Nutrition Benefits

 To date, the largest world producer for hazelnuts is Turkey, dominating between 60-70% of the global supply.

 Next is Italy and then the United States.
-The state of Oregon is a major growing region for hazelnuts making up 95% of all domestic U.S. production, most all sourced from hazel trees thriving in the Willamette Valley.
+The state of Oregon is a major growing region for hazelnuts making up 95% of all domestic U.S. production, most all sourced from hazel trees thriving in the Willamette Valley area.

 Hazelnuts have been consumed for many thousands of years by humans.
-Evidence of historical hazelnut processing sites exists in Britain in Surrey and on the Isle of Man.
+Evidence of historical hazelnut processing sites exists on the Isle of Man and in Surrey, England.

-In the mid-90s, a very large-scale Mesolithic nut processing pit was found on the island of Colonsay in Scotland, dating back over 8,000 years ago.
+In the mid-90s, one of the largest Mesolithic hazelnut shell waste pits was found on the island of Colonsay in Scotland, dating back over 8,000 years ago.
+This, along with other smaller processing sites on the island suggest it was a main food source for the local inhabitants.

 Precautions:

-Nuts should, of course, be avoided by those who have allergic reactions after consuming them.
-Consult your nutritionist or health care provider before adding almonds to your diet if you are pregnant, nursing, are taking prescribed medications or have a serious medical condition.
+Hazelnuts should, of course, be avoided by those who have allergic reactions after consuming them.
+Consult your nutritionist or health care provider before adding hazelnuts to your diet if you are pregnant, nursing, taking prescribed medications or have a serious medical condition.

 Affiliate Disclaimer: This section contains affiliate product links.
 If you make a purchase through our recommended links, we receive a small commission at no additional cost to you.
 Thanks for the support.